And we're back on the fastest three hours in media, Rush Limbaugh and the EIB network, the Limbaugh Institute for Advanced Conservative Studies.

 Yes.

-There was a book written, and I never got to read it, but it was it was shown to me where uh he listed all of the blackmailing he did.
+And as far as Reverend Jackson is concerned, there was a book written, and I never got to read it, but it was shown to me where he listed all of the blackmailing he did, or most of it, to collect funds.

 It's in the New York Post, the shakedowns of all these corporations, the hiring of Al Sharpton as a consultant because he threatens boycotts or worse.